Photo: Erik McLean, Pexels

 - Skate rental available

-- Ideal for romantic strolls
+- Ideal for romantic outings

 Public transport connections: You can get there in no time with the U5 Rotes Rathaus and S+U Alexanderplatz.